Using targets and rate controls to send commands to a fleet

 resource types in your grouping criteria.

-In order to send commands that target a resource group, you must have been granted IAM permissions to list, or view, the resources that belong to that group.
-For more information, see Set Up Permissions in the AWS Resource Groups User Guide.
+In order to send commands that target a resource group, you must have been granted AWS Identity and Access Management (IAM) permissions to list or view the resources that belong to that group.
+For more information, see Set up permissions in the AWS Resource Groups User Guide.

 Example 3: Targeting an AWS resource group by resource type